opensearch-project/documentation-website/_dashboards/visualize/tsvb.md

 **(Optional) Step 3: Add annotations**

 Annotations are markers that can be added to time-series visualizations.
-Follow these steps to add annotations
+Follow these steps to add annotations:

+1.